Visit Norway’s epic Pulpit Rock as seen on Mission: Impossible – Fallout

-If you’re looking to visit this stunning location, then Norwegian offer direct flights to Stavanger from a range of airports including London Gatwick.
+If you’re looking to visit this stunning location, then Norwegian offers direct flights to Stavanger from a range of airports, including London Gatwick.

 Hikers are advised to wear comfortable clothes and shoes, and make sure they have food and plenty of water, as beyond the car park there’s nothing but nature.